rayandrew/clio/README.md

 - Split, I/O traces split into 1 minute intervals

 2. We will be using the characteristic file to get an idea of where drift might be, using a target metric.
 We can run a script that will produce a list of drifts like so, in this command, using the IOPS characteristic of device 1063 to find drift in 1 minute windows:
-`./r s/processing compile_and_get_drifts -o runs/exp/tencent/1063/1m -i ./runs/raw/tencent/characteristic/1063/1m/characteristic.csv -m iops`
+`./r s/processing compile_and_get_drifts -o runs/exp/tencent/1063/1m -i ./runs/raw/tencent/characteristic/1063/1m/characteristic.csv -m iops --stability-threshold 15 --drift-threshold 50 --group-threshold 250 --group-offset 50 --rolling-window 10`

-3. You can also plot the drifts from the previous step by the following command `./r s/processing plot_drifts -p ./runs/exp/tencent/1063/1m/iops/data -o ./runs/exp/tencent/1063/1m/iops/replay_plot/`
+3. You can also plot the drifts from the previous step by the following command `./r s/processing plot_drifts -p ./runs/exp/tencent/1063/1m/iops/data -o ./runs/exp/tencent/1063/1m/iops/drift_viz`

 3. The csv will give a lot of potential drifts.
 We need to select a subset to replay.
 Set the column in to_be_picked_drifts.csv to 'y' if you want that drift replayed.
 Note that using 1 minute windows, replaying will take approximately ~1m too.
 So replaying windows from idx 100-200 will take ~100 minutes.

+To make a line plot of the selected_drifts, run this command

+`./r line_plot_selected_drift --range-list ./runs/exp/tencent/1063/1m/iops/selected_drifts.csv --char ./runs/raw/tencent/characteristic/1063/1m/characteristic.csv --output ./runs/exp/tencent/1063/1m/iops/line_plot_selected`

 4. Replay the chunks marked by 'y' in the csv file by running.
 Range-list is a csv to read.
 This will loop through the CSV file, get the rows marked by 'y', then replay chunks from start to finish in FEMU (an SSD emulator).
 Data_dir should point to the folder containing files from chunks_0 to chunks_XXX.
 `./r s/femu replay_list --range-list "./runs/exp/tencent/1063/1m/iops/selected_drifts.csv" --data-dir "./runs/raw/tencent/split/1063" --output "./runs/exp/tencent/1063/1m/iops/replayed" --time-split 1m`

+* You can plot the tail latency of the replayed data by running this command, which will glob everything in the /reeplayed directory.
+Note that this will only plot drifts that have finished replaying (contains a done file)
+`./r cdf_concat_from_replay_dir_glob -d runs/exp/tencent/1063/1m/iops/replayed/ -o runs/exp/tencent/1063/1m/iops/replayed_cdf -f`

 5. Once done replaying, we can label and feature engineer everything in the replayed folder.
 This will output files that will be used to train our models.
 `./r s/processing postprocess --input ./runs/exp/tencent/1063/1m/iops/replayed/gradual/105_117/raw --output ./runs/exp/tencent/1063/1m/iops/processed/gradual/105_117/`